PlayeRom/flightgear-addon-logbook/README.md

 ## Export database to CSV file

-For FlightGear 2024.1 and newer, the add-on provides an "Export Logbook to CSV" menu item that will export all data from the SQLite database to a CSV file, allowing you to process this data in a spreadsheet.
+For FlightGear 2024.1 and newer, the add-on provides an "Export to CSV" menu item that will export all data from the SQLite database to a CSV file, allowing you to process this data in a spreadsheet.

 This option will create two CSV files: